jara001/f1tenth-rules/rules_v3.md

     - Other cars

 - Qualification is done with a single racing car on the track.
-- Only inspected and approved car can be used in the Qualification.
+- Only inspected car can be used in the Qualification.
     - In case the team intends to use multiple cars during the competition, they have to qualify with all of them.

 - The car can qualify during a practice session.

 - The Qualification may be merged with Time Trial.
     - In this case the obstacle avoidance capability has to be checked separately during a dedicated session, e.g., during Practice.

-- Teams register for a Qualification slot in a FCFS way.

 - There are no penalties.
 Touching and/or crashing results into another try.
 (Up to the time limit.)
     - Teams may manually place the car to the starting line.